kevinwei00/getsu-client/README.md

 - Add or delete named, consumable items from inventory.
 - Increase or decrease item quantities, shown with progress bars.
-- Set expiration dates on an item and its progress bars will change colors based on how close it is to expiring.
+- Set the expiration date on an item and its progress bar will change colors based on how close it is to expiring.
 - Sort items by expiration date, name, or quantity.
 - Access user account from any device.